Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Analysis set-up

-In GW data analysis, it is a common practice to place uniform priors on the individual masses of the source.
-Our discrete PSM catalogue, however, prevents us from imposing such prior.
-Instead, we exploit the fact that each of our PSM simulations -- for given mass-ratio and spins -- scales trivially with the total mass, enabling us to place a uniform prior in the total red-shifted mass of the source.
-In addition, our simulations cover a uniform grid in the space formed by the two bosonic frequencies $\omega_{1,2}$, enabling us to impose such prior.
-For consistency, for the BBH case we place an uniform prior on the total mass together with two different priors on the mass ratio: uniform in $Q=m_1/m_2 \geq 1$ and uniform in $q=m_2/m_1 \leq 1$.
-The motivation to choose both of these priors is that, as shown in e.g.~\cite{GW190521_Nitz,Hector_GW190521,21g_ZTF}, certain prior choices can prevent the exploration of high-likelihood regions of the parameter space strongly down-weighted by them.
-In order obtain conservative results (i.e., to minimise the evidence in favour of the PSM model) we will always consider the BBH analysis returning the largest evidence.
+To keep as much consistency as possible with the PSM model, for the BBH case we place the same prior on the total mass.
+We explore two different priors on the mass ratio: uniform in $Q=m_1/m_2 \geq 1$ and uniform in $q=m_2/m_1 \leq 1$.
+The motivation to choose both of these priors is that, as shown in e.g.~\cite{GW190521_Nitz,Estells2022_GW190521,21g_ZTF}, certain prior choices can prevent the exploration of high-likelihood regions of the parameter space strongly down-weighted by them.
+For each of these two priors, we perform two runs respectively using upper (lower) limits for the mass ratio of 4 (1/4) -- within the calibration region of \texttt{NRSur7dq4}) -- and 6 (1/6) to which the model can, in principle, extrapolate.
+In order to obtain conservative results (i.e., to minimise the evidence in favour of the PSM model) we will always consider the BBH analysis returning the largest Bayesian evidence.
 Finally, for the spins, we place priors uniform in spin magnitude and isotropic in spin direction.